Why is a gun fired in Hong Kong every day at noon?

 One of the most special things about Hong Kong is its combination of modern and historic.
 Even street names can give you a clue toward what an area's not-so-recent past was.

 One example -- not far from the Noonday Gun, among the shiny exteriors of western luxury brands -- there's a little alley called Jardine's Bazaar.
-There, you can find booths crammed with everythng from feng shui decorations to socks and portable fans.
+There, you can find booths crammed with everything from feng shui decorations to socks and portable fans.

 The street and the gun may both bear the name of Jardine, but they're as different as two places can be.